-When one thinks of grain bin hazards, entrapment most often is the first thing that comes to mind – and with good reason.
-It takes less than five seconds to become helplessly trapped in flowing grain and less than 30 seconds to become fully engulfed.
+Grain bin entrapment is one of the biggest hazards on today’s grain farms.
+It takes less than five seconds to become helplessly trapped in flowing grain and less than 30 seconds to become fully engulfed and overwhelmed.

 - Flowing grain.
 Entrapment is the most often identified hazard and cause of injury when working with flowing grain.
 Like quicksand, flowing grain will pull a 165-pound man down to waist level in seconds and bury him in less than a minute.
 Most experts agree that once you have grain above your knees, there’s almost no chance of escape without assistance.
 Learn how you can nominate your local fire department to win grain bin rescue training and a rescue tube.

 - Crusted grain.
-Like bridged grain, crusted grain is often caused by high-moisture content.
-But instead of forming a grain bridge, the grain sticks to the bin walls.
-If a worker enters the bin to break the grain free, the grain can “avalanche” and completely engulf and suffocate the worker.
-Again, using a long pole from outside the bin is the best and safest way to break up the grain.
+Like bridged grain, crusted grain is often caused by high moisture content.
+Instead of forming a grain bridge, the grain sticks to the bin walls.
+If a worker enters the bin to break the grain free, the grain can “avalanche,” completely engulfing and suffocating the worker.
+Again, using a long pole from outside the bin is the safest way to break up the grain.

-There are automated grain bin-based drying systems that use unguarded-collection augers operating in the bottom of the bin.
-These bins should never be entered while the drying system is in operation because the collection augers can’t be seen under the grain.
+- Unguarded-collection augers.
+Some automated grain bin drying systems use unguarded-collection augers at the bottom of the bin.
+Never enter these bins while the drying system is in operation because the collection augers can’t be seen under the grain.

-A fill auger is used to fill a bin and can be either permanent or portable/PTO-driven.
-If guards or safety shields are not in place, serious injury – even death – can occur.
-An unguarded PTO can easily catch loose clothing or any other loose object and can wrap a person onto it in less than 1 second.
-As with augers, never operate equipment powered by a PTO without the proper guards in place.
+- Fill augers.
+A fill auger is powered by PTO, permanent or portable, and used to fill a bin.
+Without guards or safety shields in place, a PTO shaft can easily catch loose clothing or any other loose object and can wrap a person around it in less than one second.